DCC-EX/CommandStation-EX/Release_Notes/Nodes/implementation-notes.md

 #define NODE_GROUP 1
 ```

-The default is group 254 and does not need to be altered unless you have more than one layout.
+The default is group 254 and does not need to be altered unless you have more than one layout on the same wifi network.

 ## NodeManager.cpp